-Regardless of class modality, the goal is the same-student learning.
-Learning a difficult subject like organic chemistry requires commitment, effort, and follow-through.
+Learning a difficult subject like organic chemistry requires commitment, effort, and followthrough.
 You are strongly encouraged to view all lectures and to set notifications in your D2L and to work on this course each and every day!

 The material to be learned is laid out in the source text and the associated video lectures, which is reinforced by the online homework found in the Homework Assignments module on the D2L web page for this course.
 Due dates are intended to keep students progressing at a rate that will allow for you to keep up with the material as it is being presented.
 It is very easy to get behind; don't let that happen to you!
-Make a commitment from the start of the semester to keep up with lectures and to never be late with an assignment.
+Make a commitment from the start of the course to keep up with lectures and to never be late with an assignment.
 Put in the effort required to do your very best work on every assignment.
 Follow through by maintaining your high level of effort throughout the term.